 AAT Exam Pattern

-The Architecture Aptitude Test will be conducted for maximum 3 Hours duration.
+The Architecture Aptitude Test will be conducted for maximum of 3 Hours duration.
 The questions in the paper will be in the English medium only.
 Candidates must bring their own drawing and coloring aids at the time of examination.
-The Questions related to ‘following topics will be included in the Aptitude test such as; Architecture awareness, Three-dimensional perception, Geometry etc.
+The Questions related to ‘following topics will be included in the Aptitude test such as; Freehand drawing, Geometrical Drawing, Three-dimensional Perception, Imagination and aesthetic sensitivity, and Architectural awareness.

 Given below are the features of the examination